Curved Representation Space of Vision Transformers: On the ostensible contradiction of high robustness and underconfidence

 \subsection{Model calibration}

-It is desirable that a trained classifier is well-calibrated by making prediction with reasonable certainty, e.g., for data that a classifier predicts with confidence of 80\%, its accuracy should also be 80\% in average.
+It is desirable that a trained classifier is well-calibrated by making prediction with reasonable certainty, e.g., for data that a classifier predicts with confidence (i.e., probability of the predicted class) of 80\%, its accuracy should also be 80\% in average.
 A common measure to evaluate model calibration is the expected calibration error (ECE) defined as \cite{naeini2015obtaining}

 where $K$ is the number of bins of confidence, $P(i)$ is the fraction of data falling into bin $i$, $o_i$ is the accuracy of the data in bin $i$, and $e_i$ is the average confidence of the data in bin $i$.
-A limitation of ECE is that it does not distinguish between overconfidence and underconfidence because the sign of the difference between the accuracy and the confidence is ignored.
-Therefore, we define a modified version of ECE, called signed ECE (sECE), as follows.
+One limitation of ECE is that it does not distinguish between overconfidence and underconfidence because the sign of the difference between the accuracy and the confidence is ignored.
+Therefore, we define signed ECE (sECE) to augment ECE, as follows.

 An overconfident model will have higher confidence than accuracy, resulting in a negative sECE value.
 An underconfident model, in contrast, will show a positive value of sECE.